cesca95/TeleoperatedGroundRobot/README.md

 # hrp_teleoperation

 ## Objective of the Project
-The objective of this project is to create a 3D pointcloud map from the images acquired by a kinect in a ROS environment on Linux, to transmit it to a Windows based Unity project which will tweaks and improve the map in order to make it more user-friendly before sending it to the Oculus visor weared by the user.
+The objective of this project is to create a 3D pointcloud map from the images acquired by a Microsoft Kinect in a ROS environment on Linux, to transmit it to a Windows based Unity project which will tweaks and improve the map in order to make it more user-friendly before sending it to the Oculus visor weared by the user.
-The kinect could be even mounted on a moving robot in order to create a real-time dynamic map of its surrounding.
+The Kinect could be even mounted on a moving robot in order to create a real-time dynamic map of its surrounding.

 ## The System’s Architecture
-The architecture implementation is conceptually very trivial.
+The architecture implementation is conceptually quite trivial.
 As represented in the figure below, it can be seen how the two principal modules share data with a simple websocket.
 In addition to them there also is a Oculus VR device used for the final visualization.
 <p align="center">